Savannah Cat Breed Information

 The Savannah Cat's Temperament

 Savannah Cats are unlike any other breed.
 They are often described as being very 'dog like' in behavior.
 They are very outgoing and active, loyal, and get along well with both children and dogs.
 They are easily leash trained and often do very well with clicker training.
 They show their affection by giving a "head-butt" where they literally bump heads with you.
 They are also extemely intelligent and curious.
 They quickly learn to open doors and cabinets and make a game of finding the hiding place of their favorite treats.
 Another unique trait of the Savannah is their love of water.
 They find great delight in splashing in their water bowl or in the tub..
 All Savannahs have very high energy levels and are extremely curious and playful.
-These traits are exaggerated in the earlier generations due to the inheritance of size and wild traits from their ancestor, the African Serval.
-They require a lot of attention because they have a tendency to get into mischief when bored.
 They are also very vocal with a wide range of chirps, trills, and hisses.

 You will commonly hear of Savannahs being described as an F1, F2, etc. Each generation of Savannahs is labeled with a foundation or 'filial' number.
 For example, a Savannah with a Serval as a parent is an F1 and typically has 50% serval genes.
-An F2 Savannah has a serval as a grandparent, the F3 has a serval as a great grandparent, and so on..
-Most F1 and F2 generation Savannahs will possess many traits of the their Serval ancestor while later generations will have them to a lesser extent.
+The ownership of an F1 generation requires special consideration.
+The F1 generation, although exquisite and exotic, can be a 'handful' and are sometimes unpredictable in behavior due to the fact they retain many of the wild traits of the Serval.